JorgePe/QRCodeDispatcher/README.md

 To keep it 'always on' I'm using a battery conected to a wall charger as an UPS.

-The file 'QRCodeDispatcher-EV3.md' has more details about the middleware component.
+The file ['QRCodeDispatcher-EV3'](QRCodeDispatcher-EV3.md) has more details about the middleware component.

 ### The Edge

 Any LEGO Powered Up hub that supports Pybricks should work.
 I've used the City Hub and the Technic Hub.

-The file 'QRCodeDispatcher-hub.md' has more details about the edge component.
+The file ['QRCodeDispatcher-Hub'](QRCodeDispatcher-Hub.md) has more details about the edge component.
-T